moondance-labs/tanssi-docs/builders/manage/developer-portal/upgrade.md

 ![Check Runtime version on Polkadot.js Apps](/images/builders/manage/developer-portal/upgrade/upgrade-4.webp)

 And that's it!
-The [Developer Portal](/builders/manage/developer-portal/) section has plenty more guides on how managing your Tanssi appchain.
+The [Developer Portal](/builders/manage/developer-portal/) section has plenty more guides on how to manage your Tanssi appchain.

 --8<-- 'text/_disclaimers/third-party-content.md'